Languages of the Philippines: Comparison chart

 Below is a chart of Philippine languages.
-While there have been misunderstandings on which ones should be classified as language and which ones should be classified as dialect, the chart confirms that most have similarities, yet are not mutually comprehensible.
-These languages are arranged according to the regions they are natively spoken (from north to south, then east to west).
+While there have been disagreements on which should be classified as a language and which should be classified as a dialect, the chart shows that most have similarities, yet are not mutually comprehensible.
+These languages are arranged according to the regions where they are natively spoken (from north to south, then east to west).

 There is a language spoken by the Tao people (also known as Yami) of Orchid Island of Taiwan which is not included in the language of the Philippines.
 Their language, Tao (or Yami) is part of the Batanic languages which includes Ivatan, Babuyan, and Itbayat of the Batanes.